NiroulaSunam/Global-Video-Games-Sales/README.md

 https://www.kaggle.com/datasets/thedevastator/global-video-game-sales

-Since the images are very large, it couldnot be downloaded as a pdf or png.
+Since the images are very large, it could not be downloaded as a pdf or png.
 The link for the image or the dashboard is given in :

 https://public.tableau.com/app/profile/sunam.niroula/viz/GlobalVideoGamesSalesPublishersandGenretheyPublishedPieChart/PublishersandGenrePieChart